Educational Opportunities in Our Garden

 The plants in this patch create sustainable habitats that thrive in the region’s semi-arid climate.
 Long, cold winters and hot, dry summers with short springs and autumns create conditions that are optimal for the plants found in this patch.

-Evening Primrose, featured in the photo to the left, have yellow flowers that open in a matter of minutes every evening before falling off the following day.
+Evening Primrose, featured in the photo below, have yellow flowers that open in a matter of minutes every evening before falling off the following day.
 This process repeats for the duration of the plants blooming, late spring-late summer.

 Jerusalem Artichoke, despite the name, is a sunflower species cultivated for its tuber which is eaten as a root vegetable.